seakyith/BudgetTracker/README.md

 BudgetTracker is an automated tracking your debit and credit card bill.
 It gives you analysis and breakdwon of your finance by allowing user to use user's bank or credit card csv file.

+## Goals
+The goal of this application is automating personalized monthly budget tracking using user credit and debit card bills <br>

 ## **Installation**

 Compatible with Python 3.6 and higher.